TonyDeplanque/strapi-plugin-bunyan/README.md

 ## ⚙ Configuration

-If you need change error file location or the app name you must add your configuration in `./config/plugins.js`.
+If you need to change error file location or the app name you must add your configuration in `./config/plugins.js`.

 | property       | type  | description                                                                                                                                                                              |
 | -------------- | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |